 They have over 35,000 products to choose from – vitamins, food, bath & beauty products, pet care, etc. Items often in my Vitacost haul: Siete chips, Alaskan salmon (canned), Seasnax, bone broth, coconut cream, coconut flakes, hemp seeds, hemp protein, avocado oil, kelp noodles, chickpea pasta, Redmond clay, lily’s chocolate, and salsa.

 If you’re going to buy products at Vitacost or any other online retailer, be sure you start at a cashback site to maximize your savings.
 It literally takes less than 5 seconds, and the money you earn will definitely add up quickly.
-My two favorites are Rakuten and Swagbucks.
-You’ll earn 3% cashback on Rakuten and 3 SB per $1 on Swagbucks.
-I typically choose Swagbucks if I want to redeem in the form of gift cards since they pay out faster, and Rakuten if I’d rather just have cash deposited into my Paypal account (each quarter).
+My two favorites are Rakuten and TopCashback You’ll earn 6-7% cashback on TopCashback and 3% cashback on Rakuten.

 What are your strategies for saving money on food?
 If you check out Vitacost, let me know what you think!